 interested in seeing the results, visit each sheep's page which is

 page of the website.
 Then click on the image of the results, located in

-the bottom right corner, to
+the bottom left corner, to

 see a larger, readable image of the results.
 Glossary

 The red ribbon award yarn one of my fleece buyers so graciously offered to process from Faith's raw fleece into yarn is now a pair of hand knitted by me.
 They will keep Farmboy's feet warm in winter.
 Thank you so much, Bethany!

 One of my fleece purchasers sent me these gorgeous wrist warmers made from Haven's fleece.
 She used the Navajo Plying technique on the skein of yarn.
 I can't get over how thin Kathy spun this yarnm, it is 3-ply.
 Absolutely gorgeous!
 Thank you, Kathy!

 - Staple length: The length of a 12 months growth of wool fiber not stretched.